openstack/zun/zun/api/rest_api_version_history.rst

 1.5
 ---

-  Add a new attribure 'runtime' to the request to create a container.
+  Add a new attribute 'runtime' to the request to create a container.
   Users can use this attribute to choose runtime for their containers.
   The specified runtime should be configured by admin to run with Zun.
   The default runtime for Zun is runc.